City of Life and Death: Plot

 Kadokawa meets Xiaojiang and brings her rice but witnesses another soldier raping her as she lies almost lifeless.
 Later, many "comfort women", including Xiaojiang, die from the abuse, and Kadokawa sees their naked bodies being taken away.
 Kadokawa feels further estranged when he witnesses Ida shooting Tang's sister-in-law May, who has become insane.

 Rabe receives an order to return to Germany because his activities in the safety zone are detrimental to diplomatic ties between his country and Japan.
-Tang and his wife are allowed to leave Nanking with Rabe.
+Tang and his wife are allowed to leave Nanjing with Rabe.
 However Tang changes his mind at the last moment and trades places with a Chinese soldier pretending to be Rabe's assistant, saying that he wants to stay behind to find May.
 Mrs Tang reveals that she is pregnant before bidding her husband farewell.
 Not long after Rabe has left, Ida has Tang executed by firing squad.

 The Japanese disband the safety zone and start hunting for Chinese men who were previously soldiers, promising that these men would find work and receive pay if they turn themselves in.
 However, men deemed to be soldiers are huddled into trucks and sent for execution.
 Shunzi, who survived the earlier mass killings, is physically checked and initially deemed to be a non-combatant, but is later recognised by a Japanese soldier and brought onto a truck as well.

 After Minnie Vautrin and other Westerners plead with the Japanese, Ida permits each refugee to choose only one man from the trucks to be saved.
 Jiang Shuyun rescues a man, pretending to be his wife, and then returns for Shunzi, claiming that he is her husband, while Xiaodouzi acts as their son.
 Kadokawa sees through Jiang's ruse but does not expose her.
 Despite this, another Japanese soldier points her out to Ida and the three of them are captured.
 Shunzi is taken away again, this time together with Xiaodouzi.
 Jiang, knowing that she will be raped, asks Kadokawa to kill her.
 He grants her her wish and shoots her, much to his comrades' surprise.

-Afterwards, Kadokawa looks for Yuriko and learns that she has died after leaving Nanking.
+Afterwards, Kadokawa looks for Yuriko and learns that she has died after leaving Nanjing.
 He says that she was his wife and requests that she be given a proper funeral.
-As the Japanese perform a dance-ritual to celebrate their conquest of Nanking and honour their war dead, Kadokawa reveals his emotional turmoil over what he has done and witnessed.
+As the Japanese perform a dance-ritual to celebrate their conquest of Nanjing and honour their war dead, Kadokawa reveals his emotional turmoil over what he has done and witnessed.

 Kadokawa and another Japanese soldier march Shunzi and Xiaodouzi out of town to be executed, but to their surprise, Kadokawa releases them instead.
 Kadokawa tells the other soldier, "Life is more difficult than death."
 The soldier bows to show his respect for Kadokawa's decision and walks away.
 Kadokawa then weeps before shooting himself to escape from his guilt.